lucidrains/alphafold3-pytorch/README.md

 ## Appreciation

-- <a href="https://github.com/joseph-c-kim">Joseph</a> for contributing the relative positional encoding module!
+- <a href="https://github.com/joseph-c-kim">Joseph</a> for contributing the Relative Positional Encoding and the Smooth LDDT Loss!

 ## Install